-These days you see a lot of experts on TV, YouTube, Blogs, Social Networks share their insight into the stock market.
-They tell us what is going on, they’re very decisively advice us to buy or sell certain stocks.
+These days you see a lot of experts on TV, YouTube, Blogs, and Social Networks sharing their insight into the stock market.
+They tell us what is going on, they very decisively advice us to buy or sell certain stocks.

-I always was curious, do they even understand what they are talking about.
-Their predicting can become wrong and next week they again appear on TV with the opposite view and trying you to convince you to do opposite stuff on the market.
+I always was curious, do they even understand what they were talking about?
+Their predictions can become wrong, and next week they again appear on TV with the opposite view and try to convince you to do the opposite stuff on the market.

-It’s interesting for me to analyze some of these experts and to find out what part of their recommendations makes sense and most importantly make money.
+It’s interesting for me to analyze some of these experts and to find out what part of their recommendations makes sense and, most importantly, makes money.